Skip to main content

 In the project properties, set the target OS to "Windows".

-Register DLLs for extension development
+Register the DLL for extension development

 NextDesign.Core